Presenting Sponsor

 Restore Baltimore is a partnership between the Community College of Baltimore County (CCBC), a nationally ranked premier trade school and Maryland’s largest workforce training provider, and the B&O Railroad Museum, the birthplace of American railroading, to deliver a targeted, applied, and intensive workforce development program for the under-employed.
 This innovative program marries excellent skilled trades instruction with critical wrap-around services while providing students an opportunity to apply their work on the Museum’s 40-acre campus.
 Students will be paid a living-wage of $15 an hour to work and learn full-time for six months and have the opportunity to gain experience in restoration/construction trades, facilities management, or rail operations.
 Employers have committed to interview the students upon completion of the program.
-The initial pilot program is for three years, two cohorts per year.
+The initial pilot program is for three years, with two cohorts of 5-6 students each per year.
 This program is an investment in West Baltimore.

 See video below for program overview with our first cohort.